microsoft/typescript-lit-html-plugin/README.md

 ```

 ### Formatting
 The plugin formats html code by default.
-You can disable this by setting `"format.emabled": false`
+You can disable this by setting `"format.enabled": false`

 ```json
 {